jstolarek/jstolarek.github.io/drafts/websites.md

 At the moment the only active web page that I maintain is this blog running on Hakyll.
 Once set up it is easy to work with and allows me to do everything I need.
-That being said, I am not happy about Hakyll's weight, in particular its dependence on plethora of Haskell libraries.
-It was trivially simple to bring Fremen Zone back to life after two decades of no maintanence.
+That being said, I am not happy about Hakyll's weight, in particular its dependence on a plethora of Haskell libraries.
+It was trivially simple to bring Fremen Zone back to life after two decades of no maintenance.
 Will it be equally easy to restore this blog in two decades time?
 I have serious doubts about that, but nevertheless have no intention of migrating to anything else.
 For now.

-Restoring Fremen Zone back to life sparked a new desire in me.
+Restoring the Fremen Zone back to life sparked a new desire in me.
 While I said I have no intention of updating it, I feel like re-doing the whole site from scratch.
 All the reviews on the page were written from a perspective of a teenager.
 Today, being middle-aged, I view most of things surprisingly similarly, but would definitely make a better choice of words in expressing myself.
 And so I am slowly gathering material for a new Dune fanpage.
-All the lessons above have tought me to avoid complexity and stay as close to the basics as possible.
+All the lessons above have taught me to avoid complexity and stay as close to the basics as possible.
 And so my plan is to create a new website based on pure HTML and CSS.
 This will take some learning effort.
-I haven't used these technologies in a while and they have evloved in the past two decades, in particular when it comes to handling mobile devices.
+I haven't used these technologies in a while and they have evolved in the past two decades, in particular when it comes to handling mobile devices.
 My experience with creating Fremen Zone 20 years ago taught me that creating content is a time consuming process, and therefore I am assuming this new website will take years, rather than months, to